Senashu/Ty1OBS/README.md

 python main.py
 ```
 3. The script will start reading the memory values and writing them to text files.
+4. Open OBS and go to Tools ->python settings ->add "C:\Users\*****\AppData\Local\Programs\Python\Python310"
+5. Go back to Scripts and add script main.py
-4. Open OBS and add a source called "Text (GDI+)" and name it, for example, "TE_Text".
+6. Now you can add a source called "Text (GDI+)" and name it, for example, "TE_Text".
-5. Right-click on "TE_Text" and select "Properties".
+7. Right-click on "TE_Text" and select "Properties".
-6. Choose "Read from file".
+8. Choose "Read from file".
-7. Browse for "TE.txt".
+9. Browse for "TE.txt".
 The script will create the file where you opened it.
-8. Customize it
+10. Customize it

 ## Customization